paulktham/tp/docs/DeveloperGuide.md

 consistent and user-friendly.

-The `UI` class methods typically return `void`, but will print responses directly to the console or handle user input, streamlining interactions and allowing the backend to focus solely on data processing.
+The `UI` class methods typically return `void`, but will print responses directly to the console or handle user input, streamlining interactions and allowing the backend to focus solely on data processing. `UI` returns a type when there is data that needs to be passed from the frontend to the program logic, e.g. `getUserInput` return a `String`

 #### 2. `Messages` Enum
    The `Messages` enum centralizes common UI messages.
 For example, `Messages.ERROR` is passed to the UI for